atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ## Reading data

-Reading data from the resource can be done a couple of ways.
+Reading data from the resource can be done in a couple of ways.
 If you've generated your ontology types and annotated the resource with a class you can use the props shortcut, e.g.

 ```typescript